 BMU 303 - 9:00-9:50

-Andi Goss, Chris Tominello, and Chauncey Quam, Symbiotic Solutions
+Andi Goss, Chris Tominello, Chauncey Quam, and Naiya Sullivan, Symbiotic Solutions

 Experiments with Mycology and Oil

 Symbiotic Solutions is a student club at Butte College.
 Currently, they are executing experiments to test the capability of Oyster mycelium to break down motor oil.
 The club wants to use their data to develop mycorestoration projects on campus and teach others about the amazing characteristics and restorative abilities of fungi.